kanmani-kamalanathan/Mongo-db-mini-project/README.md

 # Mongo-db-mini-project

-A mini project done for the internship at Stige Tech
+MongoDB mini project done as a part of Trainity (formerly Stige) internship